charlesdery/Google_trends/README.md

 ## Future Improvements

-Google tends to block your IP after a few hundreds of searches.
+Google tends to temporarily block your IP after a few hundreds of searches.
 I would like to set up the program in Google Colab such that IP rotation becomes possible as you restart the instance.